lyndongeo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 11; Script that converts a number from base 2 to base 10 Task 12; Create a script that prints all possible combinations of two letters, except oo Task 13; Script that prints a number with 2 decimal places
+Task 11; Script that converts a number from base 2 to base 10 Task 12; Create a script that prints all possible combinations of two letters, except oo Task 13; Script that prints a number with 2 decimal places Task 14; script that converts a number from base 10 to base 16